Investment Platforms

 risks and rewards of your investment portfolio

-Bonds are considered a low risk investment compared to, for example, investing in stocks.
-However, that does not mean bondholders are free of risk.
+Bonds are seen as a low-risk investment compared to investing in stocks.
+But this does not mean they are without risk.

 Returns

-Bond prices may vary, but the returns on bonds mainly consist of pre-arranged interest payments.
-For as long as you hold the bond, you will receive these payments regularly.
-Interest payments are usually paid twice a year.
-In this way, you can receive a regular income stream.
-It can also be interesting to re-invest your bond returns on a regular basis.
+Bond prices can change, but the main return from bonds comes from fixed interest payments.
+As long as you hold the bond, you will receive these payments regularly, usually twice a year.
+This gives you a steady income.
+You can also choose to re-invest these returns to grow your investment over time.

-Returns mainly consist of interest payments.
-You can also sell a bond before the maturity date.
+Returns mostly come from interest payments, but you can also sell a bond before the maturity date to make a profit.

-Compared to stocks, bonds generally offer lower returns over time in exchange for lower risks.
-According to Morningstar investment research, long-term government bonds provide returns of around 6 percent per year since 1926.
-However, bond returns depend on the bond maturity and what type of bond you invest in.
-In general, though, long-term bonds tend to have higher value in terms of interest payments.
+Compared to stocks, bonds usually give lower returns over time but come with less risk.
+According to Morningstar investment research, long-term government bonds have given about six percent per year since 1926.
+The return depends on the type of bond and how long it runs.
+In general, long-term bonds offer higher interest payments.